Sheng Li Lab for Computational Biology

 Research interests

-Our ongoing research lays a conceptual and technological foundation for transformative advances in blood cancer therapy, by revealing the inner workings of cancer cells – especially the epigenetic plasticity and heterogeneity that drive cancer initiation and progression – in the context of aging.
+Our ongoing research lays a conceptual and technological foundation for transformative advances in blood cancer prevention and therapy, by revealing the inner workings of cancer cells – especially the epigenetic plasticity and heterogeneity that drive cancer initiation and progression – in the context of aging.

 -